exponential-idle-guides/exponential-idle-guides/src/view/guide-extensions/glossary.md

 ### Hard Strat

 Strategies that are considered 'super active' and/or hard to execute by the majority of players.
 This may be because of specific buy timings or requiring constant attentions.
-Examples of hard strategies include [T3<span style="color:#41AD21">Play2</span>](https://exponential-idle-guides.netlify.app/guides/theory-strategies/#t3play2) and [<span style="color:#41AD21">T8PlaySolarSwap</span>](https://exponential-idle-guides.netlify.app/guides/theory-strategies/#t8playsolarswap).
+Examples of hard strategies include [T3<span style="color:#41AD21">Play2</span>](https://exponential-idle-guides.netlify.app/guides/theory-strategies/#t3play2) and [T8<span style="color:#41AD21">PlaySolarSwap</span>](https://exponential-idle-guides.netlify.app/guides/theory-strategies/#t8playsolarswap).

 ### Milestone Swapping / MS

 The act of swapping milestones, usually in the middle of a publication.
 This is usually part of a super active strategy.
 If done correctly, it can significantly boost $\tau$/hour.
-This type of strategy is most common prior to reaching all milestones in a theory, with a notable exception of [<span style="color:#41AD21">T8PlaySolarSwap</span>](https://exponential-idle-guides.netlify.app/guides/theory-strategies/#t8playsolarswap), which continues using milestone swapping past full milestones.
+This type of strategy is most common prior to reaching all milestones in a theory, with a notable exception of [T8<span style="color:#41AD21">PlaySolarSwap</span>](https://exponential-idle-guides.netlify.app/guides/theory-strategies/#t8playsolarswap), which continues using milestone swapping past full milestones.

 ### Doubling Variables / Doublings